 When you are travelling or going on a vacation, with limited access to the Internet, you often create an “out of office” reply in your email program to let people know that you won’t be able to respond to them right away.
 How about doing something similar for people who are trying to reach you through Twitter?

 Unlike your email program, Twitter offers no easy way for you to setup out of office auto-replies but we can easily and quickly add such a feature to our Twitter account(s) with the help of a simple Google Script.

-You specify the start date and the end date when the auto-responder should be active and any tweets sent to you during this period will automatically get a reply from your Twitter account saying you are out of office.
-The replies are sent once so if a person sends you two or more tweets during your vacation period, they will get only one out-of-office auto-reply.
+You specify the start date and the end date when the auto-responder should be active and any tweets sent to you during this period will automatically get a reply from your Twitter account saying you are out of office (the auto-reply text can be configured).
+The replies are sent only once so if a person sends you two or more tweets during your vacation period, they will get only one out-of-office auto-reply.

 How to Setup Out of Office Replies in Twitter